zan-keith/PlayPulse-Connect/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Windows PC
+- Download and Install the latest release of PlayPulse Desktop application GUI from [here](https://github.com/zan-keith/PlayPulse-Connect/releases).
+- The first time you open the application you will have to download the ViGem drivers to emulate the virtual gamepad.
+- After installation restart your computer for the effects to take place.
+- Open the PlayPulse Desktop.

+### Android Device
+- Download and Install the latest release of PlayPulse Connect APK from [here](https://github.com/zan-keith/PlayPulse-Connect/releases).
+- Open the desktop PlayPulse Desktop Application.
+- Open the android app and enter the PIN.
+- Press Proceed and Enjoy!.

 ### ⚠️Note
 The underlying library only supports windows at the moment.
 So use a windows PC while running the server app.

+---

 ### Prerequisites <a name = "prereqs"></a>
 - Android Smartphone for Client Appp